Sage Roasted Golden Beets and Carrots

 • TOTAL

-We’re happy to eat these roasted beets and carrots directly from the roasting pan, but they make a great side dish or are perfect served on top of an arugula salad with creamy goat cheese.
+We’re happy to eat these roasted golden beets and carrots directly from the roasting pan, but they make a great side dish or are excellent served on top of an arugula salad with creamy goat cheese.

 You Will Need